forderud/SharedMemMarshal/README.md

 Sample code for custom COM marshaling with shared memory.
 This pattern can be used for **zero-copy passing of large buffers between processes**.
-The implementation is _transparent_, meaning that clients doesn't notice that the COM buffers reside in shared memory.
+The implementation is _transparent_, meaning that clients doesn't notice that the COM `SAFEARRAY` buffers reside in shared memory.

 ### DCOM garbage collector limitation
 Associated StackOverflow question: https://stackoverflow.com/questions/69010789/how-to-leverage-dcom-garbage-collector-with-custom-marshaling-imarshal (answered)